Sung-99/Tuto-git/README.md

 ```
 git remote add "link of your remote repository"
 ```

-*change all in "" to your repository's link
+*Change all in "" to your repository's link*

 *Now your local repository is linked with your remote repository, where you will be able to send all files.*